 The final decision, on whether to start with the Erigo therapy is dependent on several factors.
 First of all, patients have to be stable enough to be mobilized by therapists.
 We take cardiovascular parameters, osteoporosis, severe contractures (passive ROM), spasticity (Ashworth Scale) compliance and other appearances like internal bleedings that could avoid mobilization into consideration.
 Secondly, the patient’s height has to be within the Erigo’s height limits.

 At the moment our Erigo is running about 16 to 24 hours per week and patients are trained 3 to 4 times per week on the Erigo.
 A complete therapy session including transfers and setup takes between 45 minutes and one hour.

 The duration of the treatment period with the Erigo highly depends on the patient’s functional progress, but is at least one month.

-We use the Erigo as a preparation for longer phases of standing upright and it is used preceding to other devices such as Eksos or gait trainers.
+We use the Erigo as a preparation for longer phases of standing upright and it is used preceding to other devices to train gait activity.